 Trim your beard every week to every few weeks, depending on how long you want to keep your beard and the speed at which your hair grows.
 When trimming or shaping your beard, always use the right tools.
 For trimming full, thick beards, comb your beard before using shears.
 Some men prefer to use scissors, while others prefer to use electric trimmers with a high guard.
 For a more scruffy, stubble look, use a stubble trimmer every couple of days and an after-shave moisturizer afterward.

-Do you have any product expirations that weren’t addressed in this post?
-Leave them in the comments below, and I’ll try to help you out!
+Do you have any questions about growing a beard that weren’t answered in this post?
+Ask your questions in the comments below, and we’ll help you out!